-All of Quanta's employees (including officers), non-employee directors and certain consultants and advisors are eligible to receive Awards under the 2001 Plan, but only employees of Quanta are eligible to receive ISOs.
-Awards are exercisable during the period specified in each Award agreement and generally become exercisable in installments pursuant to a vesting schedule designated by the Compensation Committee.
+All of our employees (including our officers), non-employee directors and certain consultants and advisors are eligible to receive Awards under the 2001 Plan, but only our employees are eligible to receive ISOs.
+Awards in the form of stock options are exercisable during the period specified in each Award agreement and generally become exercisable in installments pursuant to a vesting schedule designated by the Compensation Committee.
+No option will remain exercisable later than ten years after the date of award (or five years in the case of ISOs awarded to employees owning more than 10% of our voting capital stock).
+The exercise price for ISOs awarded under the 2001 Plan may be no less than the fair market value of a share of Common Stock on the date of award (or 110% in the case of ISOs awarded to employees owning more than 10% of our voting capital stock).
+Awards in the form of restricted stock are subject to forfeiture and other restrictions until they vest.
+These Awards vest pursuant to a vesting schedule generally designated by the Compensation Committee and as specified in each Award agreement.
+Most restricted stock awards vest at the rate of 33.33% per year, assuming the grantee continues to meet the applicable vesting requirements.
 Unless specifically provided otherwise in the Award agreement, Awards become immediately vested and exercisable in the event of a "change in control" (as defined in the 2001 Plan) of Quanta.
-No option will remain exercisable later than ten years after the date of award (or five years in the case of ISOs awarded to employees owning more than 10% of the voting capital stock of Quanta).
-The exercise price for ISOs awarded under the 2001 Plan may be no less than the fair market value of a share of Common Stock on the date of award (or 110% in the case of ISOs awarded to employees owning more than 10% of the voting capital stock of Quanta).

-On January 21, 2003, Quanta offered eligible employees and consultants the opportunity to exchange outstanding stock options with an exercise price of \$10.00 or more for shares of restricted Common Stock at an exchange ratio of one share of restricted Common Stock for every 2.24 option shares tendered.
-As restricted Common Stock, the shares are subject to forfeiture and other restrictions until they vest.
-Regardless of the vesting schedule of the eligible options offered for exchange, the restricted Common Stock issued in the offer vests over three years in three equal annual installments on February 28 of each year, beginning February 28, 2004, assuming the employee or consultant continues to meet the requirements for vesting.
-On March 10, 2003, Quanta accepted for exchange and cancelled eligible options to purchase an aggregate of 6,769,483 shares of its Common Stock, representing approximately 93% of the 7,289,750 options that were eligible to be tendered in the offer as of the offer expiration date.
-Pursuant to the terms of the exchange offer, Quanta issued 3,022,112 shares of restricted Common Stock in exchange for the tendered eligible options.
+On January 21, 2003, we offered eligible employees and consultants the opportunity to exchange outstanding stock options with an exercise price of \$10.00 or more for shares of restricted stock at an exchange ratio of one share of restricted stock for every 2.24 option shares tendered.
+As restricted stock, the shares are subject to forfeiture and other restrictions until they vest.
+Regardless of the vesting schedule of the eligible options offered for exchange, the restricted stock issued in the offer vests over three years in three equal annual installments on February 28 of each year, beginning February 28, 2004, assuming the employee or consultant continues to meet the requirements for vesting.
+On March 10, 2003, we accepted for exchange and cancelled eligible options to purchase an aggregate of 6,769,483 shares of its Common Stock, representing approximately 93% of the 7,289,750 options that were eligible to be tendered in the offer as of the offer expiration date.
+Pursuant to the terms of the exchange offer, we issued 3,022,112 shares of restricted stock in exchange for the tendered eligible options.

-The above description of the exchange offer is not complete, but is qualified by reference to the Schedule TO, as amended, that has been publicly filed with the SEC.
+The above description of the exchange offer is not complete, but is qualified by reference to the Schedule TO, as amended, that was publicly filed with the SEC on January 21, 2003.